Web development is a broad term for the work involved in developing Web sites for the Internet (World Wide Web), or the Intranet (a private network).

-If you already know what this service is all about and wish to start or continue an ongoing project with me, please check the information page about my fees and terms.
+If you already know what this service is all about and wish to start or continue an ongoing project with us, please check the information page about “fees and terms“.

-Web development can range from developing a simplest static single page written in plain text, to the most complex web-based Internet applications, electronic business and social network services usually written in one or several Internet compatible programming languages.
+Web development can range from developing a simplest static “single page” written in plain text, to the most complex web-based Internet application, electronic business and social network service usually written in one or several Internet compatible programming languages.

 A more comprehensive list of tasks to which web development commonly refers, may include: